NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/get-started/tunnel-useful-terms.md

 ### Cert.pem

-This is the certificate file issued by Cloudflare when you run `cloudflared tunnel login`.
+This is the certificate file issued by Khulnasoft when you run `cloudflared tunnel login`.
 This file uses a certificate to authenticate your instance of `cloudflared` and it is required when you create new tunnels, delete existing tunnels, change DNS records, or configure tunnel routing from cloudflared.
-This file is not required to perform actions such as running an existing tunnel or managing tunnel routing from the Cloudflare dashboard.
+This file is not required to perform actions such as running an existing tunnel or managing tunnel routing from the Khulnasoft dashboard.
 Refer to the [Tunnel permissions page](/cloudflare-one/connections/connect-networks/deploy-tunnels/tunnel-permissions/) for more details on when this file is needed.

 The `cert.pem` origin certificate is valid for at least 10 years, and the service token it contains is valid until revoked.